Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Related Work

-In the case of explicitly defined PWA dynamics, there are specially designed algorithms for computing ROAs based on convex optimization approaches for computing Lyapunov functions \cite{biswas, pwa_lyap, lmi_lyap}, or reachability approaches \cite{pwa_lygeros}.
-A drawback to the Lyapunov approaches for PWA dynamics is they can be too conservative and many require the user to provide an invariant domain, which itself can be very challenging to find.
-Futhermore, in Section 7.2 of \cite{biswas}, motivating examples are given where a variety of Lyapunov approaches fail to find valid Lyapunov functions for very small PWA systems which are known to be stable.
+For PWA dynamics, there are specialized algorithms for computing ROAs based on convex optimization approaches for computing Lyapunov functions \cite{biswas, pwa_lyap, lmi_lyap, baldi2018reachable}, or reachability approaches \cite{MPT3,pwa_lygeros}.
+A drawback to the Lyapunov approaches for PWA dynamics is they can be too conservative and the standard approaches require the user to provide an invariant domain, which itself can be very challenging to find.
+Furthermore, in Section 7.2 of \cite{biswas}, motivating examples are given where a variety of Lyapunov approaches fail to find valid Lyapunov functions for very small PWA systems that are known to be stable.

-In contrast to the Lyapunov approaches, the reachability approach requires the user to supply an initial `seed' set of states that is a ROA and uses backward reachability to grow the size of the ROA.
-Finding a seed ROA can be difficult for general nonlinear systems, but for PWA systems can be easily found by finding a ROA in one of the affine regions with a stable equilibrium.
-The benefit of a reachability-based approach for computing ROAs is that it is a straightforward and reliable procedure for PWA systems.
-The drawback to reachability-based approaches is the poor scaling of the backward reachability computation at each time-step.
+In contrast to Lyapunov approaches, the reachability approach requires an initial `seed' set of states that is a ROA and uses backward reachability to grow the size of the ROA.
+Finding a seed ROA can be difficult for general nonlinear systems, but for PWA systems can be easily found due to the dynamics being locally linear.
+Although reachability-based computation of invariant sets has been explored for PWA dynamical systems before \cite{pwa_lygeros}, a novelty in our work is pairing these methods with our RPM algorithm so that they can apply to dynamical systems represented as neural networks.
 Our proposed method for finding ROAs of neural networks follows the backward reachability approach from the literature.
-In addition, we show that our backward reachability algorithm enjoys considerable speedup when the ReLU network is homeomorphic, which can be checked via a simple procedure.
+In addition, we show that backward reachability may be sped up considerably when restricting RPM to enumerate a connected backward reachable set (a unique feature enabled by the connected walk of the algorithm).